Pankaj-M-Deori/Social-Buzz-Content-Analysis-Analytic-Report-/README.md

 - Hierarchical Drill-Down: In the “Reactions by Month” line chart, drill from Month to Weekday for more granular trend analysis.

-## Page Navigation
-Use the page navigator at the bottom of the report Overview Page (Ctrl + Click) to move between:
+- Page Navigation: Use the page navigator at the bottom of the report Overview Page (Ctrl + Click) to move between: Overview Page, Executive Report and Detail Page.

-- Overview Page

-- Executive Report

-- Detail Page

 ## Tools and Skills Used
 - Power BI Desktop: Report creation and visual storytelling.